-Research conducted prior to the COVID-19 pandemic highlighted several benefits and challenges with online voting that are unique to an Indigenous context.
-One of the key motivations for adoption is to increase voter participation and create more accessible governance processes for members residing off community lands (Budd et al. 2019; Goodman et al. 2018).
+Research conducted prior to the COVID-19 pandemic has highlighted several benefits and challenges with online voting that are unique to an Indigenous context.
+One of the key motivations to adopt online voting is to increase rates of voter participation and create more accessible governance processes for members residing off community lands (Budd et al. 2019; Goodman et al. 2018).
 These members face challenges participating in community votes due the necessity to travel long-distances to vote in-person or rely on mail-in ballots.
-Research has shown that online voting is an effective means of engaging and fostering the participation of off-reserve members in First Nations across Canada (Budd et al. 2019).
+Research has shown that online voting is an effective means of better engaging and fostering the participation of off-reserve members in First Nations across Canada (Budd et al. 2019).
 Like challenges faced by Nunatsiavut beneficiaries in the Canadian Constituency, many off-reserve members view mail-in ballots as unreliable and cumbersome.

-In addition to improving participation among members not living on community lands, online voting has also been shown to positively contribute to attitudes of trust toward on-reserve governance processes, particularly in a First Nation context.
+In addition to improving participation among members not living on community lands, online voting has also been shown to positively contribute to attitudes of trust toward on-reserve governance processes, particularly in a First Nation context where research has been done.
 As a result of colonialism and federal paternalism, many First Nations face issues of trust and engagement among their members toward leaders and band council governments.
 Online voting has been introduced alongside other digital tools to create more responsive, transparent, and accessible governance practices.
 Research with First Nations has shown that online voting helps to increase a sense of community connectedness by generating dialogue and awareness of on-reserve governance issues and votes.

 A final benefit of online voting is an extension of governance capacity.
 One of the most common types of decisions that online voting has been used for in a First Nation context are sectoral self-government ratification votes.
 In these instances, First Nations develop and ratify community-based legislation that replaces sections of the Indian Act (Gabel et al. 2016a; Budd et al. 2019).
-Online voting has been found to improve engagement and administrative capacity which in turn supports the pursuit of collective political goals.
+Online voting has been found to help improve engagement and administrative capacity which in turn has allowed communities to pursue collective political goals.
 The introduction of online voting and other digital tools has also allowed First Nations to create email membership directories to facilitate outreach and information sharing (Budd et al. 2019).

 Despite benefits, there are also many challenges related to the uptake of online voting.
 One of the largest challenges concerns digital divides.
 For many Indigenous communities, especially those located in rural or remote areas, high-speed Internet access remains limited.
 Another challenge is cost.
 To offer online voting in the short-term, Indigenous communities must contract a private sector vendor.
-The price and design of services can vary significantly between vendors and can be costly.
+The price and design of services can vary significantly between vendors which can lead to significant costs being incurred.
 A second type of digital divide concerns issues of digital literacy.
 Like many non-Indigenous communities, there are concerns that a shift to online voting will disenfranchise less tech-savvy and/or older voters (Goodman et al. 2018).
 Research has shown that this challenge can be mitigated by continuing to offer online voting alongside paper and mail-in ballots (Gabel et al. 2016b; Budd et al. 2019).